 Herbal tea is not true tea.
-True tea (green tea, black tea, oolong tea, etc.) contains caffeine, which is not safe for pregnant women, except in strict moderation.
+True tea (green tea, black tea, oolong tea, etc.) contains caffeine, which is not safe for pregnant women.

 What drink is good for preventing morning sickness?
 Ginger, lemon balm, and peppermint teas have been known to lessen morning sickness symptoms, and raspberry teas can give you an antioxidant boost.

 Just stick to what’s commercially-available, as you may not be able to confirm ingredients in loose-leaf varieties.

 4. Alcohol-Removed Wine